First Lecture 2014

 Every year, one faculty member is chosen by Westmont's President, Dr. Beebe, to give what is known as the First Lecture during Orientation.
 The First Lecture was inaugurated in 2008 and serves as a transition between a high school and college learning environment.
-This year's distinguished faculty member is Dr. Richard Pointer, Professor of History and former Interim Provost of Westmont.
-Dr. Pointer has chosen John Hersey's Hiroshima to lecture on.
+This year's distinguished faculty member is Dr. Thomas Knecht, Associate Professor of Political Science.
+Dr. Knecht has chosen Steve Monsma's Healing for a Broken World to lecture on.
 All new students are expected to read this book prior to arriving for Orientation.

 What are your hobbies/favorite things to do in Santa Barbara?

 I love to surf, golf, hike, watch Westmont sports, and to go to the beach with my family.
 Santa Barbara has a lot to offer someone with these passions.
 I enjoy the year-round good weather of Santa Barbara all the more because I grew up in cold weather climates.

 What were the best things about your first year in college?

 In college I was exposed to a lot of diverse people and diverse ideas.
 I found these ideas intellectually stimulating and challenging at times.